 b.
 Constituents with Reasonable Potential.
-The Central Valley Water Board finds that the discharge has a reasonable potential to cause or contribute to an instream excursion above a water quality standard for ammonia, copper, pathogens, pH, and temperature.
+The Central Valley Water Board finds that the discharge has a reasonable potential to cause or contribute to an instream excursion above a water quality standard for ammonia, BOD, copper, lead, nitrate plus nitrite, pH, temperature, total coliform organisms, and TSS.
 WQBELs for these constituents are included in this Order.
 A summary of the RPA is provided in Attachment G, and a detailed discussion of the RPA for each constituent is provided below.